Showing posts with label downtown. Show all posts

 Where will the housing be located?

 16725 Cleveland Street.
-This housing will be in Downtown Redmond, close to a light rail stop and cattycorner to Anderson Park.
+This housing will be in Downtown Redmond, close to the light rail stop.

 Who will live there?

-Single adults exiting homelessness and living on extremely low incomes would be eligible for the proposed Plymouth PSH.
-Many of these individuals are living with disabilities, seniors, and/or veterans.
+Single adults exiting homelessness and living on extremely low incomes would be eligible for the proposed Plymouth PSH project.
+Many of these individuals are seniors, veterans, and/or people living with disabilities.
 The income criteria is set at 30% or below Area Median Income (AMI), which means an individual is earning less than $28,800/year.
 Lifetime registered sex offenders and individuals with certain past drug-related convictions will not be eligible for this housing.

 What services will be on-site?

 Permanent Supportive Housing means in addition to housing, residents have access to a range of onsite services designed to help them achieve stability in their new home, including personalized housing case management services, veterans counseling, health care, 24/7 staffing, and other critical services.
+The PSH model is unique because the 0 - 30% AMI housing is paired with services designed to support people living with complex and disabling health conditions.
+Proximity to the Downtown Redmond light rail station will also help residents with their transportation needs.

 Is this a homeless shelter?

 No, this is Permanent Supportive Housing for single adults.
-There is an application process, which includes determination of eligibility for the project.
+There is an application process for prospective residents, which includes determination of eligibility for the project.
 After individuals are approved and move in, they will no longer be considered homeless.
 Residents are responsible for abiding by their lease agreement and building rules, while also having access to onsite support services.

 What about parking?